cswhjiang/Transfer-Spectral-Clustering/README.md

 Source code for Transfer spectral clustering (TSC).

-If there is any problem, please call me at cswhjiang [at] gmail.com
+If there is any problem, please email me (cswhjiang [at] gmail.com).